rthomson412/Refactor-Horiseon/README.md

 * Uniformed background colors so sections match the aside.
 *AS NOTED in style.css comments, website is not compatible in other formats such as mobile and tablet.
 Text becomes squashed and unformatted in re-sizing.
+*Further comments and indicators noted in code, as relevant.